How to Support a Grieving Friend or Family Member | NAFD | NAFD Funeral Directory

 If you're ever unsure, silence and a gentle presence are far better than filling the air with reassurances.
 A simple "I don't know what to say, but I love you and I'm here" is honest, human, and genuinely comforting.

-Practical Ways to Help a Grieving Friend or Family Member
+How to Help a Grieving Friend or Family Member: Practical Things You Can Do

 In the immediate aftermath of a bereavement, the administrative and domestic demands of life don't pause.
 This is where practical support can be transformative.
 Rather than asking what someone needs — which forces them to think and organise when they can barely function — offer specific, concrete help.